 The Directors and AAPA volunteer leaders (collectively referred to as "Leaders") of the American Academy of Physician Associates ("AAPA" or "Academy") have a fiduciary duty to act at all times in the best interest of AAPA.
 This fiduciary responsibility requires Leaders to avoid engaging in any real or potential conflict of interest or creating the perception of conflict of interest.
-In their capacity as Leaders, will prioritize AAPA interests over personal, business, third-party and other interests.
+In their capacity as Leaders, they must subordinate personal, business, third-party and other interests to the interests of AAPA.
 Moreover, the Board of Directors ("BOD") has an obligation to ensure that the organization is transparent and maintains an unbiased decision-making process.